 There really isn’t any need to pin hundreds of times a day.
 I’m afraid there’s no magic number.

-I’ve bought courses and read so many blog posts with differing views on what you’re supposed to do that my head was spinning with all the conflicting advice.
+I’ve bought courses and read so many blog posts with differing views on what you’re supposed to do, in the end, my head was spinning with all the conflicting advice.

 Studies on various Pinterest accounts have shown that results differ, whether pinning only a couple of times per day to pinning hundreds of times (which is not the thing to do now).

 Pinning too much can have a negative effect and will cause burnout, you’ll lose motivation when it becomes a chore.
 Nobody wants to spend their entire day on Pinterest, I certainly don’t and you’ll probably get your account banned.

-I suggest pinning at least five times a day, up to a maximum of 20 times.
-I personally don’t think there’s any need for much more.
+I suggest pinning at least one to a maximum of five times a day.
+I don’t think there’s any need for much more.
 I only post a couple of times a day now!
 Gone are the days of posting hundreds of times, it’s just spammy.

-When I got lazy and started missing days then my growth and monthly unique views started to decline.
+When I got lazy and started missing days, my growth and monthly unique views started to decline.

 If You Can’t Pin Everyday Then Schedule Them

-If you’re someone who just can’t find the time to pin or really don’t want to be bothered then you need Tailwind to help.
+If you’re someone who just can’t find the time to pin oy don’t want to be bothered then you need Tailwind to help.

 My Suggestions to Help Grow Your Pinterest Account & Traffic

-- Create pins using Canva, there are plenty of free templates that can be edited easily, then get creative and start designing your own.
-If you haven’t the time to create pins buy some premade ones on Etsy, they don’t cost much.
+- Create pins using Canva, there are plenty of free templates that can be edited easily, so get creative and start designing your own.
+If you haven’t the time to create pins buy some pin templates.

-- Schedule 5-10 pins per day using tailwind (if you have it)
+- Schedule 1-5 pins per day using tailwind (if you have it), or

-- Manually pin 5-10 pins per day.
+- Manually pin a few pins per day.
 This can easily be done in the morning when you’re having your breakfast and in the evening before bed.
 Did you know Pinterest has its own scheduler?

 - Follow interesting pinners in your niche and follow back some of the people who are following you.

 - Create fresh new pin images for your blog posts and schedule those using Tailwind or Pinterest’s own scheduler.

-- Join only quality group boards in your niche with very few contributors.
+- Only join quality group boards in your niche with very few contributors.
 I’ve found group boards haven’t helped with growth so I decided to leave most of mine and look at what happened below!